Tina404/survive-a-pandemic/README.md

 # Survive a Pandemic
 This project is intended to get you well prepared to survive a Pandemic.
+You are welcome to add to this list.
+Please refer to the [Contribution Guide](./CONTRIBUTING.md)

 ## Quarantine